talos-rowing/talos-rowing/etc/PRIVACY-POLICY.md

 ## What information does the Application obtain and how is it used?

-The application uses precise location information while in use for the purpose of displaying real time rowing information to the user.
-The application does not share the information with neither the Service Provider nor any third party.
+The Application uses precise location information while in use for the purpose of displaying real time rowing information to the user.
+The Application does not share the information with neither the Service Provider nor any third party.
-The user may instruct the application to save rowing session recordings to device storage and later replay those recordings on the device itself or share them with anyone at their will.
+The user may instruct the Application to save rowing session recordings to device storage and later replay those recordings on the device itself or share them with anyone at their will.

 ## Does the Application collect precise real time location information of the device?

-This application uses the device precise location service while in use, but does not share it with neither the Service Provider nor any other third party.
+This Application uses the device precise location service while in use, but does not share it with neither the Service Provider nor any other third party.

 Please also see information regarding session recordings in the